Pro Bono Resources

 This page has resources for attorneys who want to volunteer for Kansas Legal Services, including the application to become a volunteer, information about the Elder Law Hotline, and other news that is relevant for pro bono attorneys.

-Read the KLS 2019 Private Attorney Involvement Plan.
+Read the draft of the KLS 2022 Private Attorney Involvement Plan.

 QUESTIONS AND ANSWERS ABOUT THE KANSAS EMERITUS ATTORNEY PROGRAM

 Any attorney who currently has a status of inactive or retired on their law license in Kansas can work with a not for profit provider of civil legal services on a pro bono basis.
 Kansas Legal Services is such an organization.
-This practice is covered by 2013 modifications to Supreme Court Rule 208.
+These attorneys, known as emeritus attorneys, practice under Kansas Supreme Court Rule 1404.

 The rule requires that an emeritus attorney provide the services through an approved legal aid organization such as Kansas Legal Services and be under its general supervision.
 We need to determine that the legal work the attorney is interested in providing is consistent with the needs of Kansas Legal Services’ clients and with the available supervision.
 An attorney interested in working under Rule 208 should complete the attached application providing information regarding time commitment, type of legal work preferred (for example: providing advice to clients, representing in court, drafting documents), and length of commitment.
 The application should be sent to Marilyn Harp.